 If you are interested in a home birth, please discuss with your community midwife or contact the team on 01695 656668.

 Please note, our priority is the safety of all women, their babies and our staff.
 For this reason we will be following national Covid-19 pandemic guidance on home births as well as for hospital births, antenatal and postnatal care.
 Your community midwife will discuss this with you during your home assessment visit.
 Requirements will include the ability to be able to follow social distancing guidance and a limit of one birth partner only.

 As the situation is evolving we will continue to review this weekly and update as necessary.

-Prior to your visit the Community Midwife will telephone you to check if yourself or a household member is self-isolating.
+Prior to your visit the community midwife will telephone you to check if anyone in your household is self-isolating.

 If you are isolating at home, we will provide telephone consultation with a midwife and follow up will be arranged depending on individual needs preferably after the period of isolation.